Branch table: 8-bit Microchip PIC assembly language

 Note: this code will work only if PCL < (table + index_last).
-To ensure this condition we may use an "org" directive.
-And if GOTO (PIC18F for example) is 2 bytes, this limits the number of table entries to less than 128.
+To ensure this condition, we may use an "org" directive.
+If GOTO is two instruction words (PIC18F for example), this limits the number of table entries to less than 128.
+The high bits beyond PCL are provided by the corresponding part of PCLATH.

 C

 Another simple example, this time demonstrating a jump table rather than a mere branch table.
 This allows program blocks outside of the currently active procedure/function to be called: